People learn in their dreams and they’re not aware of it.

 When the person who did that in the Air Force took over the job, everything went more smoothly.

 I’ve never lived through a large-scale disaster at the epicenter like Katrina.
 When Katrina happened, hospitals throughout the United States received evacuated patients.
-The description of this situation matches my experience acquired in a number of small disasters, however.
+The description of this situation matches my experience acquired in several small disasters.

 In a dream that I had after I read that passage in 5 Days, I found myself on a flight line packaging up patients and shipping them out.
 While I’ve never received specialized training in running a flight line, I have received training relating to helipads during the Army.